rezamanshouri/netcore-webapp-template/deployment_procedure/deployment.md

         git checkout -b hotfix.<tag_name> <latest_tag_name>
     ```
 1. Fix and validate the issue locally.
 Push your changes to remote and create a PR and ask for reviews.
-1. Deploy the hotfix branch to Staging, and validate the fix (run E2E tests if applicable).
+1. Deploy the hotfix branch to Staging, and validate the fix (E2E or manual testing).
 1. Once the fix is validated in Staging, we are ready to deploy to Production.
 Create a tag _on hotfix branch_ and push to remote (where `tag_name` is same as step 2).
     ```
         git tag <tag_name>